Posted on Leave a comment

 Understanding the importance of resolving conflicts within oneself, and with others, including God and fellow humans, is crucial.
 Peace is also necessary between humans and the other creatures that share our environment.
 Conflicts arise not only among humans but also between us and other species.

 Consequently, animals and birds can sense when we are at peace or in conflict with them.
-They may choose to defend themselves or flee depending on their perception of our intentions.
-I believe wild animals are not inherently wild but are perceived as such because humans can act more wildly than the wildest creatures on Earth.
+They may choose to defend themselves (fight) or flee (flight) depending on their perception of our intentions.
+I believe wild animals are not inherently wild but are perceived as such because humans can act more wildly than the wildest creatures on the planet earth.
 If we are capable of harming each other, what then of the creatures we consider insignificant?

 My Final Words